 AddressCylburn Arboretum, Baltimore, MD 21209, USA

 Encompassing 207 acres, Cylburn Arboretum is a nature preserve within city limits.
 A Victorian mansion filled with watercolor paintings is surrounded by woodlands with trails from which native and non-native trees, plants, and flowers can be found.
 Some of the most favored flora among the collection includes beeches, hollies, Japanese maples, magnolias, and Maryland oaks.

 The preserve is open to the public all year on Tuesday through Sunday and free to enter (for dogs on leash too).

 The oldest antique district in the U.S. is located in Baltimore, along the 800 block of N. Howard Street and the 200 block of W. Read Street.
 The area dating back to the 1840s has become known as Antique Row over the years.
 These two blocks offer shops with English, American, and other furnishings, paintings, rare books, and additional items.Taking a stroll and browsing the stores full of collectibles is free, but odds are you'll find a treasure worth spending some money on.

 AddressPatterson Park, Baltimore, MD, USA

-Once an encampment for Union Troops during the Civil War, Patterson Park is now a public playground with an ice-skating rink, swimming pool, lake, pagoda, and plenty of room to roam.
-Activities are offered year-round, but pick up in the summer.
+Once an encampment for Union Troops during the Civil War, Patterson Park is now a roughly 130-acre public playground with an ice-skating rink, swimming pool, lake, basketball and tennis courts.
+Don't miss the Victorian pagoda for catching some great views of downtown and various neighborhoods and landmarks.
+Activities are offered year-round at the “Best Back Yard in Baltimore,” but pick up in the summer.